-- Maintaining pharmacy keys in a Restricted Keys cabinet in the Control Room and issuing them only to authorized pharmacy staff. - Maintaining a second set in the lock shop.

-In the event of an emergency that necessitates entry into the pharmacy by other than authorized pharmacy staff, the highest-ranking supervisor currently on shift may authorize the withdrawal, document the reasons, and sign the authorization.
+- maintaining pharmacy keys in a restricted keys cabinet in the control room, and issuing them only to authorized pharmacy staff; and - 2) maintaining a second set of pharmacy keys in the lock shop. - In the event of a non-medical emergency that necessitates entry into the pharmacy by anyone other than authorized pharmacy staff, the highest-ranking supervisor on duty may authorize immediate entry to the pharmacy.
+The supervisor shall then document the reasons for entry and sign the authorization.